Reflection maps: -finite reflection maps

 Therefore, condition {\bf C4} implies (2). \end{proof} \end{prop}

-To give examples with arbitrarily high exponents, we need to check condition {\bf C2}, or conditions {\bf C3} and {\bf C4}, for all these exponents.
+To give examples having arbitrarily high exponents, we should to check condition {\bf C2}, or conditions {\bf C3} and {\bf C4}, for all these exponents.
 The following two technical lemmas spare us to do so under some hypothesis.
 Their proofs are given in the final Section \ref{subsecAuxResults}.